Cheveley parish has a population of around 1,900 people and comprises two wards.

-The church of St Mary and the Sacred Host of Heaven, which is situated at the centre of the village in the Conservation Area dates back to the late 13th century.
-There is also a United Reformed church in the village.
+The church of St Mary and the Holy Host of Heaven, which is situated at the centre of the village in the Conservation Area dates back to the late 13th century.

 The facilities within the village of Cheveley include a primary school, a recreation ground with a children’s play area and a sports pavilion, a public house, a grocery shop and post office and a community room that is available for hire by local groups.
 There is a regular bus service to Newmarket.

-There are a number of clubs and organisations operating in the village community including the Women’s Institute, the Community Association, a men’s football team, Evergreens, the British Legion and Brownies.
+There are a number of clubs and organisations operating in the village community including the Women’s Institute, the Community Association, Evergreens, the British Legion and Brownies.

 - Cheveley Hundred